Cocos Island – Dive with Sharks in Costa Rica

 PADI Requirements

 We recommend this trip to more experienced divers.
 It is a full immersion into diving and if it is not something you are super passionate about, it may be a bit much for you.
-However, for most tours, the only requirement is that you have your open water certification.

-There is no requirement for the number of dives completed, but 50 hours of completed dive time is suggested.
+There is no requirement for the number of dives completed, but 50 hours of completed dive time is highly suggested.

 Most tours will offer the Enriched Air Nitrox course for an extra fee.